 The 16 units of foundation and core courses equip students with the fundamental knowledge in negotiation, mediation, and arbitration so they can better understand the dynamics of conflict.
-Course topics include an introduction to US law, legal research and writing, negotiation, mediation, arbitration, cross-cultural conflict, conflict communication, and employment disputes.
+Course topics include:

 Students customize their studies by taking up to 14 units of elective courses.
-In elective courses, students apply conflict resolution tactics to different industries—such as entertainment, corporate business, and public policy—and focus on advanced negotiation and mediation practices.
+In elective courses, students focus on advanced negotiation and mediation practices and apply conflict resolution tactics to different industries, including:

 Students will apply what they have learned in class during two weekend residencies held on Pepperdine’s Malibu campus.
 In these immersive learning experiences, worth 1 unit each, students will engage in hands-on learning and simulations while also networking with peers, faculty, and dispute resolution experts.